 I am about to tell the kids that they get to keep only toys that fit in this organizer and everything else gets donated… Ha!
 Let’s see how that goes…

 Don’t forget!!
 You can get the free printable plans in my Library of Free Plans!!

 How do you organize toys?
-I feel like I am in an eternal quest to organize all things kids.
-I made a portable lego table to keep the little legos off the floor.
+I feel like I am on an eternal quest to organize all things kids.